alfonsosaera/gGENEplot/README.md

 ### Add transcript names

-To add labels with `geom_text` x and y coordinates must be provided. `df.text` is created to add the
+To add labels with `geom_text` x and y coordinates must be provided. `df.text` is created to add the labels.

 ``` r
 # Create and store gene diagram